When you get money from renting out a room or rooms in your home you’ll earn rental income.

 Standard cost method for boarders and home-stay students

-Short-term renting out of rooms in your home
+Renting rooms in your home for short stays

-Renting short-term is when you rent out a room or rooms in your home for a few nights or up to 4 consecutive weeks at a time.
+Renting for short stays is when you rent out a room or rooms in your home for a few nights or up to 4 consecutive weeks at a time.
 This excludes renting out to flatmates or boarders.
 It's usually the type of renting you'll offer through services like Airbnb or Bookabach.

-When you’re renting out rooms in your home short-term, you may be able to work out your rental income using either the:
+When you’re renting out rooms in your home for short stays, you may be able to work out your rental income using either the:

 - short-stay standard-cost method